-To help us consider reasonable adjustment, please contact the local PSU Manager if you have a disability or significant health problem.
+Please contact your local PSU manager if you need a reasonable adjustment for a disability or significant health problem.

-If you are currently, or have recently been, involved in court proceedings, this could affect your application, and we suggest that you contact the local PSU Manager to discuss the situation.
+If you are currently, or have recently been, involved in court proceedings, this could affect your application.
+Please contact the local PSU Manager to discuss the situation.

-We will ask for and check references, including information about any criminal record.
+We will ask for and check references, including information on any criminal record and suitability ti work with vulnerable people.

 For individuals wanting more information, or universities interested in student volunteering opportunities, please contact your local PSU.